Shrijesh-Pokharel/cryptography-in-linux/README.md

 3. Generate some data to encrypt with symmetric key.
 4. Copy the public keys to the opposite system.

-## Cron Job
+## Crontob

-Create a cron job that generates a file at 4:30 pm every day.
+Create a crontob that generates a file at 4:30 pm every day.
 Generate a digital signature using this file.
 Forward the data to another user, adding an extra layer of security.
-Then decrypt the data.
+Then decrypt the data. simply type "crontab -e" in terminal/shell by selectiing "vi" press "i" and go to last line. type "30 16 * * * /bin/bash /path of your .sh file" and press "esc" " :wq" to exit from vi.

 ## Bash Script